crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Intermediate Species
 ====================

-Species classified as intermediate require a broader understanding of the mechanics of crawl, have some weakness(es) that must be actively compensated for, and/or add a relatively complex mechanic (or change in mechanic) to gameplay.
+Species classified as *Intermediate* require a broader understanding of the mechanics of Crawl, have some weakness(es) that must be actively compensated for, and/or add a relatively complex mechanic (or change in mechanic) to gameplay.